muratk3n/thirdwave/en/tweets/2020/week13a.md

 Decentralization 👍

-@barriecassidy
+"@barriecassidy

 Has anybody yet picked up on the fact that the [Australian] premiers are now leading the country?
-And just as well.
+And just as well"

 *2020-3-22 12:56:58*